 To create a multi-floor project, you should first follow the steps that you follow when you create a standard project; you must add a floor plan to the project and calibrate it.
 You can begin with the first floor.
 Once the standard project with a single floor plan has been created, you can use the Plans and Surveys tab on the right panel to manage floors and define their characteristics.
-Click Add => Floor to create a new floor level and then drag your first floor plan to the newly created floor item.
+Click Add => Floor to create a new floor level.
+If this is the first time you have added a floor to the project and the project already contains previously added floor plans, you will be prompted to move the existing floor plans to the newly created floor.
+You can also do this later, by dragging the floor plans to the new floor.

 After that you can click Add => Floor again to create a new floor level.
 If the floor plans are identical for all the floors in your model, you can duplicate floors after drawing walls and other obstructions on the first floor plan and placing alignment points; this is described in detail below.
 If the floors are not identical, you should add individual floor plans images in one of the supported graphic formats for every floor by selecting the corresponding floor and using the Add => Plan... command.
 New floor plans must then be calibrated.
 Note that for each floor, you can add multiple floor plans that might have different scale and orientation.